Rafael-Silva-Oliveira/Rafael-Silva-Oliveira/README.md

 - **Translational research** — applying Clinical Bioinformatics, Biomedical Data Science, and Medical Statistics in Transcriptomics (T0–T3)
 - **Software as Medical Device (SaMD)** — building Clinical Decision Support Systems using ML, LLMs, Computer Vision, and (radio)transcriptomics / Spatial Transcriptomics applied to Oncology

 In my free time I also like to develop open-source tools, such as NZBridge that connects Zotero to Google NotebookLM for a more streamlined research workflow (see more below).
-In addition, I contribute to open-source projects such as Zoo-Code, a VSCode coding extension.

 ## Connect